The Power of 1%

 David smiles and boasts “I’ve been saving 5% of my salary since the first day I got here, and now I have saved $282,500 of my salary” as he calculates in his Excel spreadsheet:

 “Very impressive!”
 Says Susan, as she tabulates how much she has saved.
 She started saving with nothing, but she promised she would increase her contribution by just 1% each year.
 After she does some math, she shows David how much she has saved.
 Smug David leans forward and stares, mouth open, at the numbers from Susan’s tablet…

 “You saved $439,500?!
 Wow!
 I thought you said you were doing none, how did you beat me?
 That’s almost twice as much as I’ve saved, and I’ve been doing 5% my entire career!”

 “Slow and steady wins the race” Susan smiled.

 Just a small change can make a huge difference in your retirement plan.
 And just because you start off slow doesn’t mean you’re out.
 Don’t get discouraged, just try to be 1% better.
 Like Susan!

-If you are just starting out or in your mid-career, increasing your 401(k) contributions by just 1% this year will have a huge impact on your retirement accounts and life.
+If you are just starting out or in your mid-career, increasing your retirement plan contributions by just 1% this year will have a huge impact on your retirement accounts and life.
 This doesn’t even factor in the potential increased growth that your account could receive.
 Lastly, your salary regularly increases with inflation, usually around 2% to 3% each year.
-If you just took 1% from that, you would hardly notice the change from your cash flow.
+If you just took 1% from that, you would hardly notice the change in your cash flow.

-This strategy is something relatively new, but is gaining more traction among plan sponsors and large companies.
-Many of whom are automatically enrolling employees into automatically increasing their deferral, or at least strongly encouraging that their employees increase their 401(k) contribution each year.
-Hopefully these examples have made it clear the importance of growing for your retirement.
+This strategy is something relatively new but is gaining more traction among plan sponsors and large companies.
+Many of them are automatically enrolling employees into automatically increasing their deferral, or at least strongly encouraging that their employees increase their 401k contribution each year.
+Hopefully, these examples have made it clear the importance of growth for your retirement.